filecoin-project/lotus-docs/content/en/storage-providers/operate/custom-storage-layout.md

 Any other value will generate a warning and be ignored.

+### Seperate sealed and unsealed

 A very basic setup where you want to seperate unsealed and sealed sectors could be achieved by:

-- Add "DenyTypes": ["unsealed"] to long-term storage path(s) where you want to store the sealed sectors.
+- Add `"DenyTypes": ["unsealed"]` to long-term storage path(s) where you want to store the sealed sectors.
-- Add "AllowTypes": ["unsealed"] to long-term storage path(s) where you want to store the unsealed sectors.
+- Add `"AllowTypes": ["unsealed"]` to long-term storage path(s) where you want to store the unsealed sectors.

+This setting will still allow for `cache` and `update-cache` files to be put in the storage path that allows for `unsealed` sectors in it.
+If you want to completly deny all other sector types then `unsealed` in this path, you should add all other valid values to the `"DenyTypes"` for that storage path.

 {{< alert icon="tip">}}
 If there are existing files with disallowed types in a storage path, those files will remain readable for PoSt/Retrieval.
 So the worst that can happen in case of misconfiguration in the storage path is that sealing tasks will get stuck waiting for storage to become available.